SSWConsulting/SSW.Rules.Content/rules/do-you-use-cdn-for-js-files/rule.md

 ### How to choose a CDN?

+When selecting a Content Delivery Network (CDN) for your website, you face the challenge of ensuring robust edge-level redirects and effective caching to speed up your site.
+Unfortunately, not all CDNs provide these functionalities seamlessly, making it difficult to find one that meets these critical needs.

+### Front Door as Your CDN

+Front Door is a good option, but it has some notable downsides regarding redirects and caching that you should be aware of:

+❌ Cons:

+- **Limited Redirects**: Front Door restricts bulk redirects with a [limit of 800 resources](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits) per resource group.
+- **Time-Consuming Deployments**: Deployments using Bicep can take a long time, sometimes up to hours.
+- **Lack of Flexibility**: It doesn’t offer much flexibility for custom redirects, such as using regular expressions.
+- **Painful Cache Purging**: Cache purging can be unreliable and can take up to 15 minutes.
+- **High Costs**: It is quite expensive compared to other CDNs.

+✅ Pros:

+- **Easy Integration**: Seamlessly integrates with other Azure services.
+- **Flexible Origin Handling**: Better handling for origin groups on a route level (e.g., /people can be hosted on a different server).

+To overcome these issues, we can use Cloudflare.

+### Cloudflare

+Cloudflare is known for its DDoS protection and Web Application Firewall (WAF), along with a host of other options.

+✅ Pros:

+- **Easy Deployment**: Simple deployment through Wrangler. (it takes a few seconds to deploy workers)
+- **Flexible Redirects**: More flexible in handling bulk and customizable redirects using [Cloudflare Workers](https://developers.cloudflare.com/workers/).
+- **Enhanced Security**: Provides better WAF protection and secure DDoS mitigation.
+- **Cost-Effective**: Much cheaper than CDNs.
+- **Efficient Caching**: Better caching options.
+- **Instant Cache Purging**: Offers an instant purging option for caches.

-When choosing a CDN provider, take into account where your user base is located and which CDN provider support those locations.
-For example, some CDN provides are not fast or reliable when accessed from China (behind the Great Firewall).
+Also consider where your user base is located and which CDN providers support those locations.
+For example, some CDNs are not fast or reliable when accessed from China (due to the Great Firewall).

 #### Which CDNs work well from China?